LlamaramaTeam/Llamarama/README.md

 It's pretty much normal milk, but made from llamas.
 By smelting the milk, you will get some cheese,
 which is very beneficial to your health. :)

+## Llama Meat
+The [Caravan Trader](./README.md#the-caravan-trader) sometimes offers Llama Meat in his trades.
+This meat is from
+llamas that had an accident.
+He wasn't the one who killed them.
+He sells the meat, so that he can raise money
+and protect other llamas from having the same fate.

+Be a good person and help him, so that no other llamas have to get hurt.

 ## Music Discs
 A unique element of this mod is the [Music Discs](https://minecraft.fandom.com/wiki/Music_Disc) it adds.
 A new music disc has been added for every llama variant.
 You can check out the songs [here](https://soundcloud.com/digital-pear-gaming/sets/llamarama-soundtrack).